 This section first provides an overview of the synoptic situation over the Euro-Atlantic region prior to cyclogenesis of Medicane Zorbas.
-Then cyclogenesis and the initial intensification of Zorbas are discussed, during which it acquired a deep warm core.
-A particular focus is given to the link between the evolution of low-level θ_e and upper-level PV, and how it affected the formation of a deep warm core.
+Then cyclogenesis and the initial intensification of Zorbas, during which it acquired a deep warm core, are discussed.
+A particular focus is given to the link between the evolution of low-level θ_e and upper-level PV and how it affected the formation of a deep warm core.
 This is followed by an overview of the full cyclone track and its evolution in the CPS diagram.
-The section ends with a discussion of satellite-based observations of clouds and precipitation.
+The section ends with a discussion on satellite-based observations of clouds and precipitation.

-The period prior to cyclogenesis was initially, at 0000 UTC 24 Sep 2018 (Fig. 1a), characterized by a large-scale situation with a low-amplitude Rossby-wave pattern in the Euro-Atlantic region including: a large-scale trough (T), a zonally oriented jet maximum (J) over Newfoundland, and a weak ridge (R) and trough (T2) pattern over northern Europe.
-In the following three 185 days, the wave pattern strongly amplified and anticyclonic Rossby-wave breaking resulted in a pronounced PV streamer (S2) over the Mediterranean at 0000 UTC 27 Sep 2018 (Fig. 1d).
+The period prior to cyclogenesis, at 00:00 UTC on 24 September 2018 (Fig. 1a), was initially characterized by a large-scale situation with a low-amplitude Rossby wave pattern in the Euro-Atlantic region including a large-scale trough (T), a zonally oriented jet maximum (J) over Newfoundland, and a weak ridge (R) and trough (T2) pattern over northern Europe.
+In the following 3 d, the wave pattern was strongly amplified, and anticyclonic Rossby wave breaking resulted in a pronounced PV streamer (S2) over the Mediterranean at 00:00 UTC on 27 September 2018 (Fig. 1d).
 In greater detail, this transition can be split into different phases.
-First, the trough over Newfoundland and the weak ridge / trough pattern over Europe amplified and the jet maximum moved over the North Atlantic and became directed north-eastward towards Iceland (Fig. 1b).
-Subsequently, the trough (T) elongated 190 into a PV streamer (S), then interacted with Hurricane Leslie (L) resulting in substantial WCB activity over the central North Atlantic (black crosses in Fig. 1c,d).
+First, the trough over Newfoundland and the weak ridgetrough pattern over Europe were amplified and the jet maximum moved over the North Atlantic and became directed northeastward towards Iceland (Fig. 1b).
+Subsequently, the trough (T) elongated into a PV streamer (S) and then interacted with Hurricane Leslie (L) resulting in substantial WCB activity over the central North Atlantic (black crosses in Fig. 1c, d).
 At the same time, anticyclonic wave breaking downstream over Europe was accompanied by a strongly amplified ridge and a narrowing of the trough (T2) over eastern Europe.
-This narrowing trough finally elongated to a PV streamer (S2) reaching the central Mediterranean Sea at 0000 UTC 27 Sep 2018 (see Fig. 1d).
-Note that in this case the anticyclonic wave breaking over Europe occurred clearly before the inflow of WCB air masses into the upstream ridge, 195 indicating that the ridge amplification was not driven by the WCB related to Leslie.
-Hence, even if the presence of an upstream tropical cyclone and enhanced WCB activity are reminiscent of situations with Mediterranean cyclogenesis documented in previous studies (e.g. Pantillon et al., 2013; Raveh-Rubin and Flaounas, 2017), the temporal sequence in this case differs from the evolution documented in these studies.
+This narrowing trough finally elongated to a PV streamer (S2) reaching the central Mediterranean Sea at 00:00 UTC on 27 September 2018 (see Fig. 1d).
+Note that in this case the anticyclonic wave breaking over Europe occurred clearly before the inflow of WCB air masses into the upstream ridge, indicating that the ridge amplification was not driven by the WCB related to Leslie.
+Hence, even if the presence of an upstream tropical cyclone and enhanced WCB activity are reminiscent of situations with Mediterranean cyclogenesis documented in previous studies (e.g., Pantillon et al., 2013; Raveh-Rubin and Flaounas, 2017), the temporal sequence in this case differs from the evolution documented in these studies.